I’m sure you’re aware by now that I’m a huge fan of backing up.

 Learn to browse what’s been backed up, locate the file or files you want, and restore them in Restoring Files with File History.

-7. Use OneDrive for Backup
+7. Use OneDrive for backing up

 Using OneDrive for Nearly Continuous Backup not only shows you how to set up and configure OneDrive itself, but also discusses a couple of simple changes to your workflow that result in almost continuous cloud backup of all your work in progress.